neulab/newlang-tech/speech-synthesis/README.md

 ### 3.3 Train your model
 We will use a language called *new* and a voice talent with initials *sp* as an example.
-1. Export environment variables below by replacing path-to with the path to your `build` folder that you set up above.
+1. Export environment variables below by replacing PATH-TO with the location of the `build` folder that you set up above.
 ```angular2html
 export ESTDIR=PATH-TO/build/speech_tools
 export FESTVOXDIR=PATH-TO/build/festvox